Website icon Xpert.Digital

 Implementation and success measurement

 The modernization agenda is designed as a binding, cross-departmental roadmap with clear deadlines and continuous monitoring.
-The first projects are to be implemented immediately, and progress will be regularly reviewed by the Cabinet.
+The first projects are to be implemented immediately, and progress will be regularly reviewed by the cabinet.

-Experts warn, however, that the crucial question is whether projects and deadlines can actually be met.
+Experts caution, however, that the crucial question is whether projects and deadlines can actually be met.
 WirtschaftsWoche describes the package as a "liberating move," but sees parallels to previous attempts and points to the need for measurable progress on long-standing issues such as the unbundling of responsibilities.

 Optimism despite challenges

 Merz's message is clear: "The glass is not half empty.
 The glass is half full.
-And we are now making sure we fill it up."
+And we are now making sure that we fill it up."
 This attitude also shapes his approach to the modernization agenda, which he positions as the starting point for an accelerated legislative and implementation process.

 Your global marketing and business development partner